-The Career and Placement Services makes available the services of a coordinator who provides individual counseling as well as materials, references, and job listings designed to assist students in making short and long range vocational decisions.
+The Career and Placement Services makes available the services of a coordinator who provides individual counseling as well as materials, references, and job listings designed to assist students in making short and long-range vocational decisions.
 Workshops, employer interviews, and online job searches through the Internet help focus student choices.
 Appointments for counseling can be made through the main office.
+Please note that these efforts do not guarantee employment or job placement.